rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/agent.acquaintance.md

 - what are you upto?
 - who the hell are you?
 - what can you do for me?
 - What do you think about yourself?
+- what is your name
+- do you know how to read japanese?